 ✓ Disposable / Waterproof Camera - Only bring your “real” camera if you must!
 Phones will do the trick for the most part, and you’ll save space in your luggage without the heavy gear.
 Bringing a disposable or waterproof camera is a great idea for water sports, days at the beach, or just fun days to capture moments without a phone.

 ✓ Chargers / Power Bank - With all the different phones in the family, one is bound to be dead before the end of the day.
-Pro Tip: Always be prepared and bring this mini power bank in your bag each day (make sure it’s charged the night before).
+Pro Tip: Always be prepared and bring a mini power bank in your bag each day (make sure it’s charged the night before).

 ✦ COMMONLY FORGOTTEN ITEMS ✦